clairejyzhang/claire.com/website/posts/2023-12-fairytales.md

 time: December 2023
 ---

-*I initially wrote this as a poem in 2023, but revisiting it in 2026 I now think it works better as short prose (no line breaks!)
+I wrote this as a poem in 2023, but revisiting it in 2026 I now think it works better as short prose (no line breaks!)

 i